Pan London Suspected Cancer Referral Forms

 DXS have already uploaded the referral forms centrally in the following CCGs:

 Lambeth, Merton, Bexley, Kingston, Richmond, Herts Valley, Southwark, Croydon, Lewisham, and Greenwich.

 GPs, dentists and optometrists in all CCGs in the London area are advised to use these forms when referring patients with a suspected cancer, as they contain the updated guidelines from NICE published in 2015 (NG12) as well as additional tumour-specific referral criteria and deviations which have been agreed for the London area.

 While guidelines assist the practice of healthcare professionals, they do not replace their knowledge, skills or clinical judgement.
 NG12 also supports clinicians to refer patients appropriately where cancer is suspected even if the patient does not meet NG12/Pan-London referral criteria.

 Referrers should include as much clinical and patient sensitive information as possible to enable swift triage and processing.

-At the top of each form is a weblink providing up-to-date London hospital contact information including email addresses and telephone numbers.
-We recommend suspected cancer referrals be emailed or sent by e-referral (formerly known as choose and book).
+At the top of each referral form is a link providing up-to-date London hospital contact information including email addresses and telephone numbers.

-The weblink is updated regularly; in order to ensure it remains up-to-date please notify the Transforming Cancer Services Team immediately of any changes to hospital two-week wait or suspected cancer office contact details.
+The link is updated regularly.
+In order to ensure it remains up-to-date, please notify the Transforming Cancer Services Team immediately of any changes to hospital two-week wait or suspected cancer office contact details.

 Queries and support